 Long-term employee benefits are measured at the present value of the expected future payments to be made to employees.
-Expected future payments incorporate anticipated future wage and salary levels, durations of service and employee departures and are discounted at of the reporting period on government bonds that have maturity dates that approximate the terms of the obligations.
+Expected future payments incorporate anticipated future wage and salary levels, durations of service and employee departures and are discounted at Other long-term employee benefits (Continued) rates determined by reference to market yields at the end of the reporting period on government bonds that have maturity dates that approximate the terms of the obligations.
 Any remeasurements for changes in assumptions of obligations for other long-term employee benefits are recognised in profit or loss in the periods in which the changes occur.